Malcolm0729/Text-Editor/README.md

 ## Usage

-You must have node.js installed
+You must have node.js installed, Once installed, run the command through your terminal to start the local server on your local host: http://localhost:3000/:

 ## Table Of Contents